 ***PLEASE NOTE: there is a “help” button on each screen of the Online Banking system.
 If you need assistance, please refer to this help feature first, since it will answer most of your questions more quickly than the FAQs or a phone call to the bank.
 If you still need further assistance, please do not hesitate to call the Bank.***

 What should I do if I get “locked out” while trying to sign on?
 For security purposes, the Online Banking system allows an account holder three straight attempts to correctly sign-on.
-If you fail to sign on properly the third time, you will be “locked out” and instructed to call The First.
-You must call the Online Banking Manager at 215-579-3415, between the hours of 8:30 am to 5:00 pm Monday through Friday.
-The Online Banking manager will reset the sign-on page to allow you three more attempts to sign on.
+If you fail to sign on properly the third time, you will be “locked out”.
+You can click the “Forgot Password” option, enter your information and follow the verification one time pin steps to change your password.
+You can call your local branch or customer service at 215-860-9100, Monday through Friday between the hours of 8:30 am to 5:00 pm.

 There are several reasons why you may be having difficulty signing on.
 The first thing to do is verify the accuracy of the Login ID and the password you are attempting to use.
 An important detail to keep in mind is that the PASSWORD must be typed exactly as you originally entered it into the system.
 This means you must use UPPER CASE and lower case letters where appropriate.
 If you have forgotten the password that you have chosen, please refer to the next question.

 How often may I change my password, and how do I change it?
 You may change your password anytime you sign on to the Online Banking system.
 To change your password, log into your online banking.
-Click on preference and then change password.
+Click on profile, profile updates and then change password.
 Enter your current password and then enter your new password in both boxes.
-We suggest that you include a combination of upper and lower case letters, punctuation marks, or symbols.
+We require an eight (8) digit password that you include a combination of at least one upper and lower case letters, one number and one special character.
 In addition, we recommend changing your password monthly to reduce the risk of anyone fraudulently using your account.

 Can I make transfers to and from any of my accounts?
 You may make transfers to and from most of your Online accounts.
 There are some limits to the transfer feature, such as an inability to transfer to and from IRAs and Certificates of Deposit.
 In addition, you may not transfer from any Holiday Club, Loan or Mortgage.
 Other exceptions would be any account that you voluntarily restricted when you applied for Online Banking (view only, deposit only, or view & deposit).